Nouhou47/GestionDeStock/ReadMe.md

 ## Output

-The image below is the output.
+The image below is the output.\n
 ![img](./output.PNG)

 ## Contributing